-A student lacking undergraduate prerequisites for graduate courses must complete prerequisites or receive approval from the graduate adviser and the course instructor.
-Specific admission requirements for the MS-SEM follow.
+A student lacking undergraduate prerequisites for graduate courses must complete prerequisites possibly via levelling courses or receive approval from the graduate adviser and the course instructor.
+A diagnostic examination may be required.
+Please consult the University’s graduate admission requirements.
+Specific admission requirements for the MS SEM follow.

 - A minimum of a BS in engineering, mathematics, physics, chemistry, economics or finance from an accredited program (specifically, programs that provide adequate fundamental skills in mathematics).

 - Submission of GRE and/or GMAT scores, as appropriate.